JWMB/AzureMonitorCommonAlertSchemaTypes/README.md

 ## Rant
 No type information seems to be provided by Microsoft for handling alert payloads - no JSON Schema and no type libraries.
 This library is built on guesswork based on various example payloads.
 Lots of properties are of type `string` in this library, but are probably `enum`s in reality.
 How can we find out?

 Also overall design principles seem lacking.
-Sometimes properties are camelCase, sometimes PascalCase.
-Compare ServiceHealthAlertContext with ResourceHealthAlertContext - some properties sound like they should be shared, but the types differ.
+* Sometimes properties are camelCase, sometimes PascalCase.
+* Compare ServiceHealthAlertContext with ResourceHealthAlertContext - some properties sound like they should be shared, but the types differ.
-Please get back to the drawing board!
+* `GreaterThan` AND `Greater Than` - also `LessThan` AND `Lower Than`..?

 ## Supported variations
 ([Auto-generated information](/Tests/GenerateDocumentation.cs))